Little Spheres of Prophecy : Glastonbury, flooring, and the reign of Henry III.

 4. Henry III’s Cosmati Floor

 The Westminster sanctuary pavement was substantially completed in 1268, the year before Edward the Confessor’s relics were translated to their new shrine.
 The cosmati work at Westminster also included the base of Saint Edward’s shrine, its altar and the paving around it, and several tombs, including that of Henry III himself for which Italian craftsmen returned around 1278-9, although the preservation of these is only fragmentary.
-The sanctuary pavement, however, is not merely the only Cosmati floor north of the Alps but also one of the best preserved anywhere, and is held to be richer in its decoration than surviving Italian examples, ‘probably the most elaborate Cosmati pavement ever laid.’72 It was also unique among Cosmati floors in including esoteric texts in brass letters, of which only a few now remain.
+The sanctuary pavement, however, is not merely the only Cosmati floor north of the Alps but also one of the best preserved anywhere, and is held to be richer in its decoration than surviving Italian examples, ‘probably the most elaborate Cosmati pavement ever laid.’ ((Tatton-Brown, 1998, p.
+61.))
+It was also unique among Cosmati floors in including esoteric texts in brass letters, of which only a few now remain.
 Earlier recording, however, allows the recovery of the original wording with some certainty.
 The texts, three in number, may be reconstructed and rendered as follows:

 XPI:MILLENO:BIS:CENTENO:DUODENO: